 1. Virtual training is an important first step in the confidence-building process

 Speaking can be a *very* intimidating experience for those who are just starting their public speaking journey.
-Often, there is an assumption that in order to start practicing, you’re immediately going to have to stand up in front of an in-person audience and speak.
-It’s true, that many training programs do force their participants to do just that.
-But when it comes to overcoming a fear and building confidence, this approach is usually not effective and can instead erode the participant’s confidence (instead of developing it).
+Standing up in front of an in-person audience is a common approach in some training programs, but it’s usually not effective and can even erode the participant’s confidence (instead of developing it).

-For example, when psychologists work with patients who struggle with a specific fear (let’s say a fear of dogs) their solution is not to put them in a room full of golden retrievers, no matter how cute the dogs may be.
+When psychologists work with patients who struggle with a specific fear (let’s say a fear of dogs) their solution is not to put them in a room full of golden retrievers, no matter how cute they are.
 Instead, they start off by inviting their client to just look at a picture of a dog.
 Then, once they are comfortable with that, they will invite them to look at a real dog from a distance.
 Then stand beside the dog.
-Then pet the dog….until, they feel comfortable enough taking the dog for a walk (and one day, might even be excited to walk into that room full of fluffy goldens!).
+Then pet the dog….until, they feel comfortable enough taking the dog for a walk (and one day, they might even be excited to walk into that room full of fluffy goldens!).
 This technique is called exposure therapy and is used to treat phobias and anxiety.

 2. Virtual training helps you practice more frequently & consistently